WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 queue than to re-sort everything on each new item's arrival.
 So the idea is that you can add items at any time, but only the item with the highest priority can be removed first.

-Priority Queues are often used with heaps since we're sure that the value of a node is less than all the values in its subtrees.
+Priority Queues are often implemented with heaps since we're sure that the value of a node is less than all the values in its subtrees.
 The smallest element is the one with the highest priority.

 We have three primary operations: